benbarker04/battle-ships/README.md

 The player can see where their ships are which are indicated on the board by a `0`, but will not be able to see where the computer's are.

-Guesses are marked on the boards with a `X` if they are incorrect and are marked with a `#` if they are correct.
+Guesses are marked on the boards with an `X` if they are incorrect and are marked with a `#` if they are correct.

 The player and the computer will take turns to try and guess and sink each other's battleships.

-THe first one to sink all of the oppenents ships is the winner.
+The first one to sink all of the opponent's ships is the winner.

 ## Existing Features

 - Random board generation
   - Ships are randomly placed on both the player's and the computer's boards.
-  - The player cannot see where the computers ships are.
+  - The player cannot see where the computer's ships are.

 ![randomboardgen](https://github.com/benbarker04/battle-ships/assets/131170958/53cf96af-31ed-4a91-a4be-b78e5fbc6548)